wearecodenation/referenceApps-back-end/notes.md

 # Yargs lesson

-- go through solution from morning activity
+- Go through solution from morning activity

-- discuss the power of npm libraries
+- Discuss the power of npm libraries

 - Make new repo

 - npm were we going to use is called yargs - this libary is going to change the data type of argv

 - The brief is the same as this morning

 - You guys are going to built it from scratch

 - I am going to show you how it works